-Figure 22 shows the data collected by the sensor network in the three plots (young, middle-age and old vineyard) and in the control plot until October 2022.
+Figure 22 shows the data collected by the sensor network in the three plots (young, middle-age and old vineyard) and in the control plot until mid-November 2023.
 Firstly, it can be seen how the data from the control plot, after several gaps, already mentioned in previous deliverables, stops in May for no apparent reason.
 It was started up in October 2022 and is not expected to cause any further problems.
 In the rest of the plots, the sensors are collecting data correctly, except in the case of the young vineyard, where several problems related to the work in the field (mainly pruning and ploughing) have been recorded.
-The rainfall data are from station R023 "Repetidor Cruz-Encineta" of the SAIH (Sistema Automático de Información Hidrológica - Ebro) and in general there is a good relationship between rainfall and soil moisture.
+Rainfall has been updated with data from the winery owners' own station (CESENS).
+In general, there is a good relationship between rainfall and soil moisture.